Money My Way

-Setting a budget so you can easily see how much money you have coming in and going out will help you see where you might be going wrong, as well as how you can plan how to get things going right.
-This page explains how to budget and includes some of the best tools from around the internet to make it easier to make your money go further.
+Setting a budget means you can easily control how much money you have coming in and going out and will help you see where you might be going wrong, as well as how to get things going right.
+This page explains how to budget and includes some of the best tools on the internet to help make your money go further.

-If you're having difficulties with money, it's important that you're prioritising the right things.
+If you're having difficulties with money, it's important to prioritise the right things.
 This page will help you identify your priority bills and debts and includes advice on how to contact companies in the right way to keep on track.

 Dealing with debt

 Debt can be really difficult to deal with, especially if you have other things you still need to pay for.
 Whether you have bank loans to pay off, you've missed some bill payments, or you've borrowed money from family or friends, this page will help you to plan repayments and manage your debts sensibly.

 Unexpected events could be anything, from a washing machine breaking to a death in the family.
 Whatever the event, something happening suddenly can throw your money plans off balance.
 If something unexpected has happened in your life, or you just want to be ready for things you can't predict, this page will help you find the answer.